AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 Themes created on a Cloud Service instance:

-* Has version number 2.
+* Have version number 2.

 * Are stored at `/content/dam/formsanddocuments-themes/<theme-name>/`